 Brian Kent of the Philadelphia law firm Laffey, Bucci, and Kent LLP has been brought in as co-counsel with Graves McLain on this case.
-Kent, who has brought similar filings against Massage Envy in California, Florida, and New Jersey, stresses the duty of Massage Envy to provide a premises free of the hazards of sexual abuse.
+Kent, who has brought similar filings against Massage Envy in California, Florida, and New Jersey, stresses the duty of Massage Envy to provide a premise free of the hazards of sexual abuse.

 Although this lawsuit is being brought on behalf of one woman who was sexually assaulted at the hands of a Massage Envy massage therapist, other victims are out there.
-Survivors of assaults at the hands of Massage Envy therapists, as well as the legal community in Tulsa and throughout the country implore other women who have suffered similar assaults or exploitation at Massage Envy to come forward to help hold this company accountable and help put an end to this needless cycle of victimization.
+Survivors of assaults at the hands of Massage Envy therapists, as well as the legal community in Tulsa and throughout the country, implore other women who have suffered similar assaults or exploitation at Massage Envy to come forward to help hold this company accountable and help put an end to this needless cycle of victimization.

 Graves McLain, PLLC, top-rated personal injury law firm’s principal office is based at 4137 S. Harvard Avenue, Suite F, Tulsa, OK 74135. www.gravesmclain.com